 What is Asian Fusion Grooming?

-This style has its origins in countries such as Japan, China and Korea, where grooming artists were hoping to achieve a look that brought back the adorableness of puppies to dogs of any age and of mostly any breed.
+This style has its origins in countries such as Japan, China and Korea, where grooming artists were hoping to achieve a look that brought back the adorableness of puppies to dogs of any age and almost any breed.

 That said, some of the more popular breeds that have come to compliment Asian fusion are Shih Tzus, Poodles, Maltese, Schnauzers, Yorkies, and some Terriers.